Explosion of the tank-trap in Warsaw: Explosion

-The vehicle involved in the tragic explosion on Kiliński Street in Warsaw was not a tank but a heavy cargo transporter, Borgward IV, used by the special 302nd Panzer Battalion.
-This vehicle was employed as a self-propelled mine layer for destroying fortifications.
+The vehicle was not a tank but a heavy cargo transporter, Borgward IV, used by the special 302nd Panzer Battalion and employed as a self-propelled mine layer for destroying fortifications.
 The captured transporter carried 500 kg of explosive material in a container mounted on its armor.

 After being captured by insurgents, the vehicle was driven triumphantly around the Old Town of Warsaw.
 The insurgents moved through the Old Town Market Place but were eventually forced out by Major Stanisław Błaszczak, codename Róg, the commander of the Old Town defense.
 They then returned to Podwale Street and turned onto Kiliński Street.
 According to some reports, the insurgents planned to park the vehicle in the courtyard of the Raczyński Palace.

 Around 6:00 pm, while attempting to cross a small barricade on Kiliński Street, the metal box containing the explosives slipped off the front of the vehicle's armor.
-This led to a massive explosion that resulted in a tragedy.
+This led to a massive explosion among the crowds.
 The destruction was compounded by the detonation of Molotov cocktails stored in a building at 3 Kiliński Street.

 Over 300 people were killed, and hundreds more were wounded.
 Among the dead was actor Józef Orwid.
-The heaviest losses were suffered by the Orlęta Company (which lost 80 men) and all the companies of the Gustaw Battalion (with 26 killed).
+The heaviest losses were suffered by the Orlęta Company which lost 80 men, and all the companies of the Gustaw Battalion with 26 killed.
 The Wigry Battalion lost 14 men, and 59 were wounded.
 Witnesses described the gruesome scene of dismembered bodies hanging from gutters, cornices, and shattered windows, with body parts found on nearby streets.
 General Tadeusz Komorowski, codename Bór, the commander of the Home Army, was also injured in the explosion while observing the event from the Raczyński Palace.

 The tragedy had a profound impact on both the insurgents and the civilian population.
 Captain Gustaw demanded an investigation into the carelessness that led to the massacre, but with the increasing intensity of German attacks on the Old Town, the matter was soon sidelined.

 Over the years, several myths and misunderstandings about the explosion developed.
 Some Polish historians and memoirists (such as Adam Borkiewicz, Władysław Bartoszewski, Antoni Przygoński, and Stanisław Podlewski) initially believed that the explosion was a German trap, with the Nazis deliberately leaving a tank filled with explosives, which was detonated remotely or with a time delay.
-Other inaccuracies emerged, including the claim that soldiers from the Gustaw Battalion had started the vehicle or that the vehicle was a Goliath tracked mine.
+Other inaccuracies emerged, including the claim that soldiers from the Gustaw Battalion had started the vehicle, or that the vehicle was a Goliath tracked mine.

-Recent research suggests that the vehicle that caused the explosion on Kiliński Street was not a tank-trap detonated by the Germans but rather a heavy cargo transporter.
-Its intended purpose was to destroy the barricade on Podwale Street, and the explosion was likely not triggered intentionally.
+Recent research suggests that the vehicle that caused the explosion on Kiliński Street was not a trap detonated by the Germans but rather a heavy cargo transporter which intended purpose was to destroy the barricade on Podwale Street, and the explosion was likely not triggered intentionally.
 However, Piasecki argued that the Germans might have intentionally allowed the vehicle to be moved into the Old Town, knowing it contained explosives, thus causing numerous casualties when it exploded in the crowded area after German fire ceased.